 Although Hanoi is now a modern and vibrant city, there are still nods to the past which shouldn’t be missed by any history buff.
 The city has recovered remarkably well and is now consistently voted as one of the top cities to visit in the world.

-In this article, we’ll take a look at the best places to stay in Hanoi, helping you to make the most out of your trip and maybe even live like a local for a bit!
+In this article, I’ll take a look at the best places to stay in Hanoi, helping you to make the most out of your trip and maybe even live like a local for a bit!

 Need a place quick?
 Here’s the best neighbourhood in Hanoi:

 Hai Ba Trung

 Hai Ba Trung is a modern and lively district set in Hanoi’s city centre.
 Adjacent to the Old Quarter, this district is well-connected throughout Hanoi, making it a great base for exploring the city.

 - Dance until dawn at The Bank Hanoi, the largest nightclub in the city.

 - Learn about the contributions women had to Vietnam’s history and culture at The Women’s Museum.

 - See the beautiful Hai Ba Trung Temple.

 These are the BEST Places to Visit in Hanoi!